Cross-platform ASP.NET Core WebDAV Server Sample with File System Back-End

 Setting the License

 To run the example, you will need a valid IT Hit WebDAV Server Engine License.
 You can download the license in the product download area.
 Note that the Engine is fully functional with a trial license and does not have any limitations.
 The trial license is valid for one month and the engine will stop working after this.
 You can check the expiration date inside the license file.
 Download the license file and specify it's content in License field under DavEngineOptions in appsettings.webdav.json file.

 You can also run the sample without explicitly specifying a license for 5 days.
-In this case the Engine will automatically request the trial license from IT Hit website https://www.webdavsystem.com.
-Make sure it is accessible via firewalls, if any.
+In this case, the Engine will automatically request the trial license from the IT Hit website https://www.webdavsystem.com.
+Make sure it is accessible via firewalls if any.
 After 5 days the Engine will stop working.
 To extend the trial period you will need to download a license in a product download area and specify it in appsettings.webdav.json

-By default files are stored in file system in \App_Data\WebDav\Storage\ folder.
+By default, files are stored in the file system in \App_Data\WebDav\Storage\ folder.
 You can change the storage location in RepositoryPath in appsettings.webdav.json.
-You can specify either absolute or relative path.
+You can specify either an absolute or relative path.

 Locks and Custom Properties Location